gaultier/lox-ocaml/README.md

 ## Major differences with the official implementation

 - Variable resolution does not distinguish between local/global variables.
 In practices it means that mutally recursive functions in the global scope are not allowed
-- Stricter static analysis, e.g referring to undefined variables (will fail at compile time in some cases insteaf of at runtime)
+- Stricter static analysis, e.g referring to undefined variables (will fail at compile time in some cases instead of at runtime)